-Received a medical lien or unpaid bill from your accident?
+Received a Medical Lien or unpaid bill from your accident?
+Here’s an intro guide to the Illinois Lien Act.

 Medical providers will place liens on personal injury claims in order to protect their interest in the settlement recovery.
-With lien holders, they will often provide or render medical treatment to the claimant while allowing him or her to defer payment until the conclusion of the case.
+With lien holders, they will often provide or render medical treatment to the claimant and allow them to defer payment until the conclusion of the case.
+The providers may assert a lien because a bigger portion of the medical bills may be paid through the personal injury case than the contractually agreed-upon rate the facility may have with a health insurance company.

 The Health Care Services Lien Act (“Lien Act”), codified as 770 ILCS 23/1, et seq., is the law that spells out what a lien is, how it is created, and how the treater is to be reimbursed.
 First, one of the most important things to take note of is that the Lien Act caps what all the lien holders are entitled to.
 The law explicitly states that “the total amount of all liens under this Act….shall not exceed 40% of the verdict, judgment, award, settlement, or compromise secured by or on behalf of the injured person on his or her claim or right of action.”
 770 ILCS 23/10(a).